Hungary–Poland relations: Closer relations in the 2010s

+Russian invasion of Ukraine

 However, from the beginning of 2022 relations have started to falter due to the Russo-Ukrainian War.
-This is because while the Polish government has been backing the Ukrainian side, the Hungarian government has taken a neutral stance that has been more in line with Russia and its demands, for fear of being cut off from their main gas supply.
+This is because while the Polish government has been backing the Ukrainian side, the Hungarian government has taken a more hostile stance that has been more in line with Russia and its demands, for fear of being cut off from their main gas supply.
 Poland has repeatedly expressed support for Ukraine and has been steadfast in sending both humanitarian and military aid.
 Meanwhile Hungary has explicitly denied providing any foreign aid to Ukraine and even has gone so far as to block other countries' aid from transiting its borders.
 Many attribute these actions as Viktor Orbán attempting to appease the Kremlin, since it has been long seen that he is President Putin's frontman in Europe.
 Although Orban has continued to superficially follow the EU's stance on Ukraine out of fear of losing funds, his refusal to help and outright block Ukraine continued to anger the Polish government.
 Relations so far have come to an impasse, with the Polish PM Mateusz Morawiecki stating "The paths of Poland and Hungary have diverged" in the summer of 2022.
-Despite the political controversy, the Poles and the Hungarians still holds their relations on both countries.
+Polish society, too, has become increasingly disillusioned.
+In a recent poll by CBOS, the popularity of Hungarians among Poles has plummeted by 21 per cent and is at its lowest level for 30 years, just hovering above that for the Germans.

+As the war has progressed, relations have continued to deteriorate.
+During the summer of 2024, Viktor Orbán gave a speech in which he criticized the West, praised Russia, and accused Poland of “hypocrisy” for “morally lecturing” Hungary over relations with Moscow while continuing to buy Russian oil.
+This accusation further has driven the divide, with Polish Deputy Foreign Minister Wladyslaw Bartoszewski suggesting that Hungary could leave the EU and NATO and instead “create a union with Putin and authoritarian states” and further exclaiming, “If you don’t want to be a member of a club, you can always leave”.
+Escalating tensions further, Hungary’s Foreign Minister Péter Szijjártó shot back at Bartoszewski on Facebook by saying: “For a long time we tolerated the provocations and hypocrisy of the current Polish government with the intention of preserving the Polish-Hungarian brotherhood, but we have had enough”.
+Tensions since have run high, with both sides refusing to budge.

+On 12 December 2024, Poland announced it would block a reported takeover bid by a Hungarian company of Polish broadcaster TVN by adding it to a list of strategic companies.

+On 20 December 2024, Hungary granted asylum to former Polish Deputy Justice Minister Marcin Romanowski, who had been charged with corruption in Poland.
+This led to Poland's foreign ministry describing the decision as "offensive to Polish citizens and authorities" and indefinitely recalling its Ambassador to Hungary.

+In January 2025, Poland excluded Hungary’s ambassador from the event launching its EU presidency after Hungary granted asylum to Romanowski under investigation for misuse of public funds.